Amin Wardak

 Amin Wardak (born 1951) is a major Afghan mujahideen leader who mostly fought against the Soviet-backed Democratic Republic of Afghanistan in his home region of Maidan Wardak Province during the Soviet–Afghan War in the 1980s.
-However, his reach of military actions had spread till the provinces of Ghazni and Kabul, and his political influence and relations towards the other mujahideen groups reached even further.
+However, his military reach extended to the provinces of Ghazni and Kabul, and his political influence and relations with other mujahideen groups reached even further.

 Early life

 Amin Wardak was born in 1951 in Maidan Wardak Province, Afghanistan.
 He was educated at the Franco-Afghan Lycée Esteqlal in Kabul, before taking his B.A. in documentation française at Kabul University.